 Equine Dentistry

-Horses need regular preventive dental maintenance every six months to one year.
+Horses need regular preventive dental maintenance every 1-2 years or more often if there is an issue with their bite.
 Unlike people, horses’ teeth have an eruption rate of two-three mm per year.
 The teeth should wear in correspondence to yearly eruption rate.
 Malocclusions, or improper position of the teeth, can lead to many health issues and behavioral problems.

 Identifying dental problems as early as possible is important.
 There are several factors that come into play at a young age that might increase treatment needed, or make a remedy even possible: